-24.35 Given the level of public interest in terrorism and extremism, there is potential media interest in all TACT and TACT related cases.
+24.36 Given the level of public interest in terrorism and extremism, there is potential media interest in all TACT and TACT connected cases.
 A media handling plan must be established where there are particular issues that make significant media interest in the case probable and measures should be considered to manage any issues of notoriety.
 The Press Office of the lead agency and the national MAPPA team should be notified.
-In other cases, contingency plans should include a reactive media plan to be used if interest becomes active.

 24.36 In the event of active press enquiries, MoJ Press Officers should be informed at the earliest opportunity and will provide advice and press lines in all Probation Service managed cases or where the offender is in prison.
-Where initial enquiries are directed to Police or Duty to Cooperate agencies they should also contact MoJ Press Office, who will issue press lines about any Probation Service supervised cases.
+Where initial enquiries are directed to Police or DTC agencies they should also contact MoJ Press Office, who will issue press lines about any Probation Service supervised cases.
 The national MAPPA team, the National Probation and Prison Extremism Leads in HMPPS, will provide advice and support where needed.
-The Home Office press office will deal with wider press queries about CT issues.
+The Home Office Press Office will deal with wider press queries about Counter Terrorism issues.
 All press releases must be cleared by the Government Legal Department.